Use variable scope in Windows PowerShell scripts

 Note

-To avoid confusion, it's a best practice to avoid using the same variable names in different scopes.
+Avoid using the same variable name in different scopes.

 In addition to reviewing a variable in a higher-level scope, you can also modify that variable by specifically referencing the scope of the variable when you modify it.
 To modify a script scope variable from a function, use the following syntax: